GenesisFR/DS1TroubleshootingGuide/README.md

 Source: https://discordapp.com/channels/373223103985090581/400744824593973248/587998587112259584

+## Enable DirectPlay

+If Windows doesn't detect that the game needs DirectPlay (when clicking on Multiplayer), go to `Control Panel -> Programs and Features -> Turn Windows features on or off -> Legacy Components -> Enable DirectPlay`.

+Note: this only applies to Windows 7 or later.

 ## Enable EAX

 1. Download [dsoal](https://pcgamingwiki.com/wiki/Glossary:Sound_card#Universal_2).
 2. Extract `dsound.dll` and `dsoal-aldrv.dll` to [\<path-to-game\>](#glossary).
 3. Run the game and enable EAX in the options.

-## Enable LOA + Extras
+## Enable LOA

 Follow the instructions from [Killah's guide](https://steamcommunity.com/sharedfiles/filedetails/?id=1148174213).

-## Enable MP

-If Windows doesn't detect that the game needs DirectPlay (when clicking on Multiplayer), go to `Control Panel -> Programs and Features -> Turn Windows features on or off -> Legacy Components -> Enable DirectPlay`.

-Note: this only applies to Windows 7 or later.

 ## HD textures